bennyty/Wumpa-Challenge/README.md

 Wumpa-Challenge
 ===============

-2014 Minds and Machines - Group 1 strives to defeat the legendary Wumpa and collect the treasure.
+2014 Minds and Machines - Group 1 strives to defeat the legendary Wumpus and collect the treasure.